ecigar13/enhanced-stock-option/README.md

  - Get stock ticker and retrieve a JSON object of available options.
  - Put it in a CSV file so I can further manipulate it (add functions, charts, calculate loss/profit)

-The file NXPI.xlsx is what I want to get to in the end.
+ - The file NXPI.xlsx a template of final result.

 ***
 I chose Python because at this point, data science is a booming field and Python happens to be the language of choice for non-programmer data scientists.
 It means there are a lot of libraries to crunch numbers and convert it into csv, xlsx and to analyze the data.

-I'm still a programmer at heart and I might convert this into a full software that can run across platforms as time permit.
-An easy start makes a good start.
+Note:

+ - Yahoo may end support for this link at any time, so this might not work in the future.
+ - The Yahoo links behaves strangely during weekend and does not show all available options.
+This might be because maintenance is being performed.
+Therefore, the program is unreliable during weekends.
 ***
-P.S.
-Notice I put loss before profit.